 LARGE ANIMAL EXAM: At this time we are unable to accept any NEW large animal patients.
 This exam is meant as either an annual exam or a medical exam.
 We examine the pet’s health, give vaccines, trim hooves, float teeth, etc. We will determine the cause of illness and prescribe a treatment, if that is the purpose for the visit.
 We can come to your home, or you can come to our clinic with your pet.

 BEHAVIORAL CONSULT: This exam is meant to assess your pet’s temperment, and to offer advice concerning training and other possible remedies.

 PREGNANCY EXAM: This exam is critical for pregnant animals to determine whether they are capable of carrying a litter.
 We examine their overall health and offer advice for the expected litter.
 Certain dog breeds are not able to give birth naturally and can die during the process, we can advise whether a cesarean birth will be required.

 EMERGENCY EXAM: We are available to handle emergency situations most of the time.
-If it is after hours, our phone system will direct you to leave your name and number and a doctor should call you back within 10 minutes.
+If it is after hours, our phone system will direct you to leave your name and number and a doctor will get back to you.

 OFFICE VISITS & LIMITED EXAMS: These visits are often conducted by veterinary technicians or assistants.
 We can conduct non-medical treatments such as nail trims, ear cleaning and mite checks, anal gland expression, give bordtella vaccines, microchip, and offer advice on numerous issues.
 We can also conduct a cursory exam, but cannot prescribe any medications or give veterinary recommended advice.